caranha/ExperimentDesignCS/README.md

 - Topic 9: Blocking and selection of parameters for experiments;
 - Topic 10: Case Study II

+## Reports
+- Report 1: Experiment and Data Report
+- Report 2: Statistical Inference
+- Report 3: Multiple Sample Statistical Inference

 # Useful Links
-University of Tsukuba Students will want to check out the [manaba page]() for this course.
-If you are not enrolled in the course, you can still access the page by using the self registration number: XXXXXXXX.
+University of Tsukuba Students will want to check out the [manaba page](https://manaba.tsukuba.ac.jp/ct/course_1354290) for this course.
+If you are not enrolled in the course, you can still access the page by using the self registration number: 5685116.

 The [useful links](UsefulLinks.md) page contains other online resources that will give you an increased understanding of the topics in this course.
 Make sure to check it out!